 With digital art, anything is possible.
-Whether you're learning how to draw using Photoshop tutorials or are a digtial pro, anything from hyperrealism to painterly strokes and dynamic line work can be created.
+Whether you're learning how to draw using Photoshop tutorials or you're already a digital pro, master your art and you can create anything you can imagine.
 The following artists prove that nothing is out off limits with a humble tablet and some decent software.

 More often that not, you'll find Tara Phillips hunched at her desk working on a digital portrait or two with a cup of tea and a good soundtrack playing in the background.
 "I find inspiration from a lot of different areas, be it photography, films, books, 18th-19th century paintings, or even just an adventure outdoors," she says.

 The freelance illustrator loves to play with what she called "natural supernaturalism" in her works, evoking the surreal, mystery, nostalgia and reflection through her classical imagery.

 04. Finnian MacManus

 Finnian MacManus' explorations of – among other things – architecture, history, art, design and science fiction all inform his work.
 Currently working at 20th Century Fox, he has recently contributed to Star Wars: Rogue One, Pacific Rim 2 and Transformers: The Last Knight.

 His tips for working as a concept artist in the film industry?
 "No matter how skilled you are, be humble about your work, always respond well to critique, learn from those around you, and be generous in helping others.
 Your attitude will go a very long way in this small industry, where you regularly reunite with past colleagues."